raminmohammadi/MLOps/Labs/ELK_Labs/README.md

 Elasticsearch is a distributed search and analytics engine built on Apache Lucene.
 Support for various languages, high performance, and schema-free JSON documents makes Elasticsearch an ideal choice for various log analytics and search use cases.

 ## L = Logstash
-Logstash is an open-source data ingestion tool that allows you to collect data from various sources, transform it, and send it to your desired destination.
-With prebuilt filters and support for over 200 plugins, Logstash allows users to easily ingest data regardless of the data source or type.

 Logstash is a lightweight, open-source, server-side data processing pipeline that allows you to collect data from various sources, transform it on the fly, and send it to your desired destination.
 It is most often used as a data pipeline for Elasticsearch, an open-source analytics and search engine.
 Because of its tight integration with Elasticsearch, powerful log processing capabilities, and over 200 prebuilt open-source plugins that can help you easily index your data, Logstash is a popular choice for loading data into Elasticsearch.

 ### Easily load unstructured data